 A Very Mindful Podcast

-Join Nicole as she invites guests from a broad variety of fields to dig deeper into Mindfulness, meditation and mental health.
+Join Aurélien (Season 2) and Nicole (Season 1) as they invite guests from a broad variety of fields to dig deeper into Mindfulness, meditation and mental health.

 A Very Mindful Podcast is for students, professionals, and anyone interested in Mindfulness and mental health.
 The series is composed of episodes focused on mindfulness theory, and practice episodes that introduce a set of Mindfulness exercises.

-Introduction to A Very Mindful Podcast – Teaser
+Introduction to A Very Mindful Podcast – Season 2

-Meet Nicole, a student assistant at the Centre for Innovation (Leiden University).
-Find out what to expect from episodes in the series, and what kind of insights Nicole will explore.
+Meet Aurélien the host of Season 2 and find out what to expect from episodes in the series, and what kind of insights he will explore.

 THEORY 1: What is Mindfulness?
 Definitions & History of a popular practice